 When compared to the other 3 parks, Animal Kingdom typically closes the earliest, sometimes as early as 5 pm.
 During the summer months (or other busy times of the year), it isn’t uncommon for that closing to be pushed back to at least 7 pm and even later.

-As for park opening, 8 am is what we see most often, however, during busy times of the year it is fairly typical for that to be moved to 7 am.
+As for park opening, 8 or 9 am is what we see most often, however, during busy times of the year it is fairly typical for that to be moved to 7 am.

 Tip: Rope Drop touring here (which just means being at a park when they start letting people in) is especially effective when the parks open at 7 or 8 am, so use the early openings to your advantage by getting to Animal Kingdom ahead of people that are slower to arrive.